Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Hierarchical Bayesian Model of Multi-Gaussian Galaxy

 In total, we use the following function form for the GMM of the density of RRL:

 where $A$ is the amplitude for the inner Galaxy GMM, $A_{H,j}$ is the amplitude for each halo component and $A_{IG,j}$ is the amplitude for each inner Galaxy component.

 We utilize the stick breaking transform to fit the amplitudes of the GMM components.
 For complete details of the transform we refer the reader to \citet{{StanReferenceManual}}.
 In short, it transforms $J$ GMM amplitudes to $J-1$ unconstrained parameters.
 This leads to better convergence because it reduces the dimensionality and ensures the amplitudes sum to 1.
+With this transform, our model has a total of 14 free parameters (10 amplitudes, 2 flattening parameters ($q$), and 2 angles) to fit.